 An added benefit for many users is that the phones do not come loaded with extra apps and games.
 Commonly referred to as bloatware, this is the stuff that tends to take up space and use resources.

 Lastly, and perhaps best of all, going the unlocked route opens the door up to a much wider selection of phones.
 Most people don’t realize that there are literally dozens of models to choose from which might work with their network provider.

 What else should I know?

-Some of the most common network bands for unlocked phones include 800, 850, and 1900 MHz.
-Before you purchase your unlocked phone, though, check to ensure it supports your carrier(s) of choice.
-Indeed, there are other bands used by different carriers.
+Before purchasing your unlocked phone, check to ensure it supports your carrier(s) of choice.
+There are other bands used by different carriers.
 It only take a few minutes to determine if your potential handset is going to work in your region or where you might travel.

 Some retailers will help spell out whether a phone is compatible with certain carriers; press releases for select phones also tend to do the same.

 When it comes to unlocked phones there are essentially two different ways to go: GSM compatible and universally compatible.

 In the US there are two major carriers which use GSM technology for service – AT&T and T-Mobile.
 There are a number of brands which operate on those same towers and networks, including Cricket (AT&T) and Metro (T-Mobile).
 If this is the route you plan to go, a GSM compatible phone should do the trick.